girlscript/winter-of-contributing/JavaScript/Topics/Event_Handling/README.md

         Example of on<event> handlers are 'onclick', 'onkeypress', etc.<br>

        NOTE: When using on<event>, you can only have one handle for each event for an element.
-To use more than one event handler for the same event, 'addEventListener()' is a good choice
+To use more than one event handler for the same event,'addEventListener()' is a good choice

     3. Click Event-
        The click eventoccurs when the user clicks on an element.
 The click event is completed when the mouse button is pressed and releasedon a single element.